kennytilton/MatrixJS/README.md

                                 content: label,
                                 class: (label==="All") ? "selected":"")})])}))
 ````
 `ul`, `a`, and `li` are all functions provide by `Tag`, the HTML subcomponent of Matrix.
-They emulate the syntax of HTML tags and generate tag proxies to live in the matrix.
+They emulate the syntax of HTML tags and generate tag proxies for the matrix.

 Great; HTML is not just rigid mark-up any more.
 But this merely gets a static initial page built, with "All" selected.
 How do we move the `selected` class around as the user clicks different options?

 #### Page dynamism: Reactive HTML
-Matrix let's us specify *dynamic* HTML regenerated as the user interacts with the page.
+Matrix lets us specify *dynamic* HTML regenerated as the user interacts with the page.
 For example, as they click on each route/label above, the "selected" class needs to be assigned or removed to highlight the labels suitably.
 Here is the CLJS version:
 ````clojure
 (ul {:class "filters"}
   (for [[label route] [["All", "#/"], ["Active","#/active"], ["Completed","#/completed"]]]